bcgov/GDX-Analytics/README.md

 ## GDX Analytics

-This block represents an instance of Government of British Columbia’svSnowplow tracking which identifies and tracks the way users engage with the website or application.
+This block represents an instance of Government of British Columbia’s Snowplow tracking which identifies and tracks the way users engage with the website or application.

 ## Features